First published on MSDN on Jan 01, 2013

 Allow me to provide some larger context: during its lifetime a query may request memory from different "buckets" or clerks, depending on what it needs to do.
 For example, when a query is parsed and compiled initially, it will consume compile or optimizer memory.
-Once the query is compiled that memory is released and the resulting query plan needs to be stored in cache.
-For that, the plan will consume procedure cache memory and will stay in that cache until server is restarted or memory pressure occurs.
-At that point, the query is ready for execution.
-If the query happens to be doing any sort operations or hash match (join or aggregates), then it will first reserve and later use part or all of the reserved memory to store sorted results or hash buckets.
+Once the query is compiled that memory is released and the resulting query plan must be stored in cache.
+For that, the plan will consume plan cache memory and will stay in that cache until SQL Server is restarted or memory pressure occurs.
+Once a plan is cached, the query is ready for execution.
+If the query happens to be performing any sort operations or hash match (join or aggregates), then it will first reserve and later be granted to use part, or all, of the reserved memory for sort results or hash buckets.
 These memory operations during the execution of a query are what all these many names refer to.

 Terminology and Troubleshooting Tools

 Let's review the different terms that you may encounter referring to this memory consumer.
 Again, all these describe concepts that relate to the same memory allocations:

 Query Execution Memory (QE Memory): This term is used to highlight the fact that sort/hash memory is used during the execution of a query and is the largest memory consumption that may come from a query during execution.

 Update(9/17): QE Memory is the very type of memory that Resource Governor actually limits, when used.
 See Resource Pools Max and Min Memory percent